ltetzlaff/presentation-implementation/README.md

 ## Alternative Approaches

 Priorly considered approaches included stricter separation of the respective contexts and User Agents using a top-level context like a tab as the User Agent and several child contexts (iframes) as the browsing contexts.
-Due to the requirement that custom objects such as `PresentationRequest` or `PresentationConnection` need to be passed between context and User Agent the approach raised several problems, mainly related to serialization of these custom objects to then be transmitted via the `window.postMessage()`-interface and deserialized, keeping these multiple object instances synchronized, rerouting function calls and offering proper garbage collection.
+Due to the requirement that custom objects such as `PresentationRequest` or `PresentationConnection` need to be passed between context and User Agent the approach raised several problems, mainly related to serialization of these custom objects to then be transmitted via the `Window.postMessage`-interface and deserialized, keeping these multiple object instances synchronized, rerouting function calls and offering proper garbage collection.

 These problems originate from the circumstance that W3C specifications are usually meant to be implemented natively by browser vendors thereby ommitting the preceding complications or falling back to proper solutions for this issue that have already been implemented.